DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 1. Through the engine, either via the main script functions: Awake, Start, and Update, or through an Animation Event call.
 2. From other scripts

 When a script is called in the first way, the script is "initialized" by FlatEngine, which just means it sets some variables that you can access with Lua to specific values.
-It sets the variable "this_object" to the GameObject that is calling the function, and it sets the variable "my_id" to the ID of the GameObject that is being called.
-If the Script is called via the engine you can use the my_id variable in conjunction with the script table to access the data of the specific script instance (in the Update() function of the Health script, for example) like so:
+It sets the variable `this_object` to the GameObject that is calling the function, and it sets the variable `my_id` to the ID of the GameObject that is being called.
+If the Script is called via the engine you can use the my_id variable in conjunction with the script table to access the data of the specific script instance (in the `Update()` function of the Health script, for example) like so:

 ```